Pathoschild/smapi-mod-dump/source/Cropbeasts/doc/CONFIGURING.md

 The radius (in tiles) around a Wicked Statue where crops are protected from becoming cropbeasts.

 Set to `-1` for infinite range.
-Set to `0` to disable the statues.
+Set to `0` to ignore the statues.
 (Scarecrows have a range of 9 tiles.)

 `"WickedStatueRange"`: integer; default is `9`